lothelanor/actib/README.md

 !!!DISCLAIMER: WORK IN PROGRESS!!!

-This repository will soon contain all scripts and links to the annotated corpora of Tibetan: ACTib and PACTib.
+This repository contains scripts and links to the annotated corpora of Tibetan: ACTib and PACTib.
+In addition, it will contain useful scripts for [linguistic analysis](#Linguistic-analysis), e.g. to query the POS files (queryPOS.py) or to extract minimal pairs from word lists (minpairs.py).

+The current word + sentence segmentation and POS tagging scripts reflect the detailed annotation rules outlined the Seg-POS annotation manual:

+**Christian Faggionato, Marieke Meelen and Nathan Hill.
+2023.*** Classical Tibetan Annotation Manual Part II - Segmentation & POS tagging (1.1).
+Zenodo. https://doi.org/10.5281/zenodo.7880130

 When using any part of this repo, please cite the relevant accompanying paper(s), abstracts of which can be found below.
-In addition, it will contain useful scripts for [linguistic analysis](#Linguistic-analysis), e.g. to query the POS files (queryPOS.py) or to extract minimal pairs from word lists (minpairs.py).

 **Christian Faggionato, Nathan Hill, and Marieke Meelen.
 2022.*** NLP Pipeline for Annotating (Endangered) Tibetan and Newar Varieties.
 In *Proceedings of the Workshop on Resources and Technologies for Indigenous, Endangered and Lesser-resourced Languages in Eurasia within the 13th Language Resources and Evaluation Conference*, pages 1–6, Marseille, France.
 European Language Resources Association.
 DOI: https://aclanthology.org/2022.eurali-1.1/